sremule1/Ai-Support-Email-Classifier/README.md

 4️⃣ (Optional) Add Your OpenAI API Key

-Only needed if you upgrade to real AI classification:
+Only required if upgrading to LLM-based classification:

 $env:OPENAI_API_KEY="your_api_key_here"